 A separate new development South of the church will include an 8-bed guest/retreat house, chaplain’s house, hospitality/assembly space and shop.
 Extensive site works will include protection of trees, adjusting contours, new road layout and parking together with appropriate new planting adjacent to building and avenue.

 An Enabling Works Contract (Phase 1) commenced in May 2014 and completed in November 2014.
 This contract saw a lot of the infrastructural works carried out in terms of building services.
 The conversion of the old Laundry into a production area for the Cards Department was also completed.
 The Main Contract (Phase 2) consisting of the new Refectory & Dormitory Block started on site in March 2015 and is due for completion in June 2016.
-What this space!
+Watch this space!